dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/install-and-test-the-webapp.md

 ## Access the webapp

-Open up a web browser (in “incognito” or “private browsing” mode) and enter the URL of the services management webapp:
+Open up a web browser (in “incognito” or “private browsing” mode) and enter the URL of the management webapp:

 ```
 https://casdev.newschool.edu/cas-management
 ```

 and authenticate as a user listed in the `/etc/cas/config/admusers.properties` file.
-The default screen of the services management webapp, which shows a list of all configured services sorted by order of evaluation, should appear and look something like Figure 22.
+The default screen of the management webapp, which shows a list of all configured services sorted by order of evaluation, should appear and look something like Figure 22.

 {% include image.html file="building/svcmgmt/fig22-the-svc-mgmt-webapp.png" alt="Browser Screen Shot" caption="Figure 22.
-The services managemement webapp" %}
+The managemement webapp" %}

 ## Try editing a service registry entry